Learn fun facts and see everyone's smiling face.

 Chief Operating OfficerLearn More

-Kyle rejoined Legion in 2021 after spending two years as the Marketing Director at a Holdings Company in downtown Cincinnati.
-Prior to being the Marketing Director, Kyle spent two years as the Executive Director of a large youth soccer organization in Cincinnati.
-Kyle worked previously at Legion for 3 years as the Marketing Coordinator & Director of Co-Ops after graduating from the University of Cincinnati (Lindner College of Business).
+Kyle rejoined Legion after spending a few years as a Director at Sizemore & Company in downtown Cincinnati.
+Prior to joining Sizemore & Company, Kyle was the Executive Director of a large youth soccer organization in Cincinnati.
+Kyle worked previously at Legion for three years after graduating from the University of Cincinnati with a Bachelors in Business Administration (Lindner College of Business).
+Kyle is a big soccer fan and coach who lives in the Greater Cincinnati Area with his wife Megan, sons Henry and Simon, and dog Bentley.

 Chief Revenue OfficerLearn More